liflab/beepbeep-3-book/markdown/README.md

 This indicates that the tutor found an input stream for which the output does not match what is expected of the correct solution.
 Here, since the `Trim` processor discards the first event it receives, the first event to be output is the letter "B" instead of the expected "A".

-Evidently, the tutor can be a useful way to get answers checked automatically.
-More will be said about the tutor in the first exercise section.

 ## Building BeepBeep

 Instead of using a pre-compiled release, users may want to build BeepBeep directly from the sources, thus giving access to the very latest features.
 First make sure the following has been installed: